-For many centuries, ancient symbols have been a source of psychological and mental relief to many people who have faith in their powers.
+For many centuries, ancient symbols of protection have been a source of psychological and mental relief to many people who have faith in their powers.
 These symbols and beliefs exist in every culture and have thrived throughout history.
 The same symbol can mean different things in cultures.

 They were a part of everyday existence for people from numerous all over the world from the days of old when danger lurked around every corner.
 The threat might come in the form of the disease, wild animal, injuries or war.
 Divine protection was a source of hope when there is no remedy.

 Ancient Protection Symbols and their meanings

 The pentacle is one of the ancient protection symbols of the Wiccan religion.
 It is made of the pentagram enclosed in the circle.
 The circle surrounding the star symbolizes the connection and mutual relationship between the elements.
 It is also believed to evoke the aura or energy field that surrounds the body.

 Contemporary pagans believe that the five points of the star represent the four elements.
 They are fire, water, air and earth and the fifth element of “spirit or self.”

 The Eye of Horus